utah-cs3550-fa24/assignments/study-guide.md

 dictionaries to access form data.
 You should be able to describe the risks associated with file uploads.

-**Validation**: You should know how to catch errors raised by queries and how to return 404 or other error pages.
-You should be able to handle errors when validating form data in a Django view function and be able to either re-display the form with an error message or redirect the user when the form is submitted successfully.
+**Validation**: You should know how to catch `DoesNotExist` errors from queries and return `Http404` errors.
+You should know how to catch `ValueError`s from parsing numbers.
+You should be able to write a form handler that re-renders on failure and redirects on success, and where the re-rendering uses some errors data structures.

 You should be able to use the following input element attributes for client-side validation: